How to spot an owl in Washington (it's easier than you think)

 “So we're in the greater Skagit Valley,” Paul says.
 “And the reason we're here is these are historical areas where open country owls come to take advantage of the moderate climate … this moderate climate in the moist meadows is the perfect habitat for voles.”

 Voles are small rodents, like hamsters, that owls love to feed on.
 One way to find owls is to find the voles.
 Paul is a nature photographer and author with a fervor for owls.
 So he knows that you don’t have to wait up at night to see them.
 Sure, some owls, like the barred owl, are active at night.
 But the owl we’re about to go see likes to hunt during the morning and afternoon – the short-eared owl.

 The short-eared owl has brown and white speckled wings.
-It’s a species can be found on every continent except for Australia and Antarctica.
-You might come across them in the Galapgos, or India, Holland or Chile.
-Or in Washington state; in a wet, soggy meadow that we’re driving up to.
+It’s a species that can be found on every continent except for Australia and Antarctica.
+You might come across them in the Galapgos or India, Holland or Chile.
+Or in Washington state in a wet, soggy meadow that we’re driving up to.
 Before we can get out of the car, Paul calls out “There’s a short-eared owl!”

 That didn’t take long.

 “In Europe they’re called marsh owls,” Paul says.
 "He's hunting."

 I'm astonished at how quickly we had our first owl sighting.

 Owls have both a good and bad reputation, depending on who you talk to.
 Still, there’s something about the owl that sparks our imaginations.
 For some it might be romantic — a solitary owl perched on a branch, silhouetted against the silver light of a full moon.

 For others, owls are wise messengers like Hedwig from the Harry Potter series.